How to draw wireframes in 5 simple steps

 So, you’ve drawn your wireframes by hand and you may have even shared your project with colleagues, teammates, or friends, but what comes next?

-As demonstrated in the video above, once your UI wireframe has been digitalized, you can even transform your wireframe into a medium fidelity mockup, meaning you can go from hand drawn wireframe to functional prototype with a few clicks of a button.
+As demonstrated in the video above, once your wireframe has been digitized, you can even transform your wireframe into a medium fidelity mockup, meaning you can go from hand drawn wireframe to functional prototype with a few clicks of a button.
 Need more advice for moving on to the prototyping stage of your design journey?
 Check out our guide on how to go from wireframe to prototype with Uizard.